 AWS EBS is network-attached storage … in other words, S L O W, compared to local SSD for Postgres database use.

-I’ve been seeing average disk latency of 0.55 – 0.80 milliseconds per block, and IOPS and bandwidth are throttled by both the instance and the volume.
+I’ve been seeing average disk latency of 0.55 – 0.80 milliseconds per block (when operating correctly, otherwise 3 ms to 10 ms), and IOPS and bandwidth are throttled by both the instance and the volume.

 For m4.2xlarge, only 10,000 IOPS with 100 Mbps are available, regardless of how many or beefy your attached EBS volumes are – not impressive for SSD at all: